ASFHyP3/hyp3-autorift/README.md

 The cloud infrastructure-as-code for HyP3 can be found in the main [HyP3 repository](https://github.com/asfhyp3/hyp3)., while this repository contains a plugin that can be used for feature tracking processing with AutoRIFT.

 ## License
-The HyP3-autoRIFT plugin is licensed under the BSD 3-Clause license.
+The HyP3 autoRIFT plugin is licensed under the BSD 3-Clause license.
 See the LICENSE file for more details.
+Some files from rom [nasa-jpl/autoRIFT](https://github.com/nasa-jpl/autoRIFT) have been vendord in [`src/hyp3_autorift/vend`](src/hyp3_autorift/vend) and retain their Apache 2.0 license from upstream.
+Please see the README in that directory for details.

 ## Code of conduct
-We strive to create a welcoming and inclusive community for all contributors to HyP3-autoRIFT.
+We strive to create a welcoming and inclusive community for all contributors to HyP3 autoRIFT.
 As such, all contributors to this project are expected to adhere to our code of conduct.

 Please see our [`CODE_OF_CONDUCT.md`](https://github.com/ASFHyP3/.github/blob/main/CODE_OF_CONDUCT.md) for the full code of conduct text.

 ## Contributing
-Contributions to the HyP3-autoRIFT plugin are welcome!
+Contributions to the HyP3 autoRIFT plugin are welcome!
 If you would like to contribute, please submit a pull request on the GitHub repository.

 ## Contact Us
-Want to talk about HyP3-autoRIFT?
+Want to talk about HyP3 autoRIFT?
 We would love to hear from you!

 Found a bug?
 Want to request a feature?
 [open an issue](https://github.com/ASFHyP3/asf_tools/issues/new)